cheapjack/cheapjack.github.io/_posts/2016-08-11-if-i-were-the-ocean.md

 Building on these hackdays network member, sailor & project artist **Elizabeth Weihe** sailed to the UK/Norway twice while Amanda and I developed a range of open source tools and workshops in the UK and Norway while other members developed artistic processes independently.
 So not a single journey, but an epic one nonetheless.

 And the **GhostNet** along the lines of the original vision was ultimately never built beyond prototype: instead the diverse activity we have developed and delivered over the project period has collected the flotsam and jetsam of data the net was always meant to collect; but in a way that is free from a single physical journey and larger spectacle based events.
 Instead it's become a *GhostNetwork*, with many nodes contributing independently and in forms of pop-up workshops with a variety of partners.
-The **GhostNet** referred to fishing nets lost at sea that continue to 'fish', ultimately the <a href="https://github.com/cheapjack/ShrimpCraft">ShrimpCraft</a> project continues to make people think about water based data and how they can interpret it, something the <a href="https://github.com/cheapjack/Co-Tidal">Co~Tidal</a> project tries to move forward.
+The **GhostNet** referred to fishing nets lost at sea that continue to 'fish', ultimately the <a href="https://github.com/cheapjack/ShrimpCraft">ShrimpCraft</a> project using the excellent kits at <a href="http://start.shrimping.it">Shrimping.it</a> continues to make people think about water based data and how they can interpret it, something the <a href="https://github.com/cheapjack/Co-Tidal">Co~Tidal</a> project tries to move forward.

 Currently has generated along the way: